How to uninstall OperativeDevice adware from your operating system?

 How did OperativeDevice install on my computer?

-PUAs are distributed via download/installation setups of other products.
-This deceptive marketing technique of pre-packing regular software with unwanted or malicious additions - is called "bundling".
-Rushed download/installation processes (e.g. ignored terms, skipped steps and sections, etc.) - increase the risk of unintentionally allowing bundled content into the system.
-Select PUAs have "official" promotional pages, from which they can be downloaded.
-Intrusive advertisements proliferate these applications as well.
-Upon being clicked, the ads can execute scripts to stealthily download/install PUAs without user consent.
+PUAs are distributed via the download/installation set-ups of other products.
+This deceptive marketing technique of pre-packing regular software with unwanted or malicious additions is called "bundling".
+Rushing download/installation processes (e.g. ignoring terms, skipping steps and sections, etc.) increases the risk of unintentionally allowing bundled content into the system.

-Pop-up window displayed once OperativeDevice adware installation is over:
+Pop-up window displayed once OperativeDevice adware installation is complete:

 Appearance of OperativeDevice promoting 0yrvtrh.com (GIF):